 - Modern Loss offers candid content, community and resources on loss and grief.
 These ladies organize the ANNUAL MOTHER’S DAY SWAP.

 - Modern Loss closed group for the Modern Loss community.

-- OptionB.Org is dedicated to giving you the tools you need to build resilience after grief and trauma.
-Opportunities to join groups for solidarity and support, and find information from experts.
+- OptionB.Org offers the tools you need to build resilience after grief and trauma.
+There are opportunities here to join specific groups for solidarity and support and find information from experts.

 - Motherless Daughters Virtual Support Group is a global support network hosted by my friend Adrienne for women who have experienced mother loss.

 - Project Brave Birds is a page run by my friend Cheryl where the journeys and achievements of inspirational motherless women are celebrated.